lsobremonte/lsobremonte.github.io/_posts/2024-07-08-chatGPT-prompts.md

 <summary>Learning Prompts</summary>

 <p><b>Learn a Concept</b><br>
 Explain the `TOPIC` by giving the Why ?
 What ?
-How ?<br>
+How ?
 <p><b>Compare (short)</b><br>
-In a short sentence explain the difference between `TOPIC A` and `TOPIC B`<br>
+In a short sentence explain the difference between `TOPIC A` and `TOPIC B`
 <p><b>Compare (Detailed)</b><br>
-Compare and contrast the following concepts `TOPIC A` and `TOPIC B`<br>
+Compare and contrast the following concepts `TOPIC A` and `TOPIC B`
 <p><b>Explain Concept</b><br>
-Explain to me in the simplest terms possible as if I’m a complete beginner for `TOPIC`<br>
+Explain to me in the simplest terms possible as if I’m a complete beginner for `TOPIC`
 <p><b>5 key points</b><br>
-What are the 5 key points I should when studying the topic above ?<br>
+What are the 5 key points I should when studying the topic above ?
 <p><b>Re-explain</b><br>
-I don't understand can you re-explain in a different way ?<br>
+I don't understand can you re-explain in a different way ?
 <p><b>Visualization Exercise</b><br>
-Guide me through a visualization exercise to help me internalize the `TOPIC` and imagine myself successfully applying it to a real-life situation.<br>
+Guide me through a visualization exercise to help me internalize the `TOPIC` and imagine myself successfully applying it to a real-life situation.
 <p><b>Create Mental model | Analogy | Metaphor</b><br>
-create a mental model or analogy or metaphor to help me understand the following concept `TOPIC`<br>
+create a mental model or analogy or metaphor to help me understand the following concept `TOPIC`

 <p><b>Socractic questioning</b><br>
-I want you to act as a Socrate and use the socratic method to help me improve my critical thinking , logic and reason skills.  your task is to ask open-ended questions to the statement I make and after I provide a response, give me constructive feedback to each response before you ask the next question.<br>
+I want you to act as a Socrate and use the socratic method to help me improve my critical thinking , logic and reason skills.  your task is to ask open-ended questions to the statement I make and after I provide a response, give me constructive feedback to each response before you ask the next question.

 </details>